Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

     * F = <*implementation defined*> This value should allow the caller to identify these error conditions:
       * An I/O or database error that is unrelated to the parameters passed by the caller.
 * ``` getApplicationById ``` \
-Get an existing application in this KeyVault within the local wallet using it’s ID.
+Get an existing application in this Wallet within the active CredentialSet using it’s ID.
   * *Parameters*
     * ``` applicationId ``` \
     The unique application ID.